Ten newborns killed in north India hospital fire

 The cause of the fire was being investigated, but police said it was most likely caused by a faulty oxygen concentrator.

-Footage from the scene posted on social media showed charred beds and walls inside the ward as anguished families waited outside.
+Footage from the scene showed charred beds and walls inside the ward as anguished families waited outside.

 The rescued babies, all only days old, were laid side by side on a bed elsewhere in the hospital as staff hooked them up to intravenous drips.